 - Final Fantasy IV (the US Final Fantasy 2 release) had Rydia scream "Screeeam!" at one point.

 - Marvel vs. Capcom 3: Deadpool again.
 "Bang!
 Bang Bang Bang!
 Bang Bang Bang Bang!"
+And in his own game he often says "beep, boop" whenever pressing buttons.

 - One or more of the web-spinners in Spider-Man: Shattered Dimensions will exclaim "BOP!" in the middle of combat.